EnterpriseDB/edb-installers/README.md

 functions in the package build script.\
 \
 Directories\
------------\
+------------\

 * output/\
 \
-This directory will contain all the completed installers.\
+This directory will contain all the completed installers.

 * scripts/

-This directory contains miscellaneous scripts that may be useful to multiple\
-modules or the overall build system.\
+This directory contains miscellaneous scripts that may be useful to multiple modules or the overall build system.

 * resources/

-This directory contains installer resources that may be useful to multiple\
-modules or the overall build system.\
+This directory contains installer resources that may be useful to multiple modules or the overall build system.

 * tarballs/

-This directory contains all the tarballs we use for builds\
+This directory contains all the tarballs we use for builds

-* <everything else>/
+* <everything else>/\

 Each additional directory contains a single package.
 These may be internally built as required, though the interface should remain consistent - ie. a single build